civican/legisinfo/42-1/bills/C-81/bill_text.md

 the built environment, other than a passenger aircraft, passenger train, passenger bus, passenger vessel, aerodrome passenger terminal, railway passenger station, bus passenger station or marine passenger terminal;

-the procurement of goods and services that are not related to the mobility of persons with disabilities; and
+the procurement of goods, services and **facilities** that are not related to the mobility of persons with disabilities;

-areas designated under regulations made under paragraph `117`(1)(b).
+areas designated under regulations made under paragraph 117(1)(b); and

+the area referred to in paragraph 5(c.1) as it relates to the areas referred to paragraphs (a) to (d).

 ### Section 121